MeadCo/ScriptX.Print.Client/docs-src/readme.md

 The MeadCo ScriptX.Services project brings control of printing to browser based content in all browsers on all devices with out needing a binary add-on.

-The MeadCo ScriptX.Service Client Library brings an emulation of MeadCo's ScriptX.Add-on for Internet Explorer on Windows to working with [MeadCo ScriptX Services](https://www.meadroid.com/Features/ScriptXServices).
-In the binary free environment ScriptX.Print.Client are the javascript libraries for interfacing between the client devices and the server system that provides printing services where-ever that server may be:
+The MeadCo ScriptX.Services Client Library delivers an emulation of MeadCo's ScriptX.Add-on for Internet Explorer on Windows to
+ [MeadCo ScriptX Services](https://www.meadroid.com/Features/ScriptXServices).
+In the binary free environment ScriptX.Services Client Library is the javascript libraries for interfacing between the client devices and the server system that provides printing services where-ever that server may be:

 * in the cloud at [scriptxservices.meadroid.com](https://scriptxservices.meadroid.com)